kamalgirdher/RobotFrameworkTraining/Section2/README.md

 ## Section 2

-### Lecture 2.1 - Test Suite, Test Cases, User Keywords and Reports
+### Lecture 2.1 - Test Suite, Test Cases and User Keywords

 **Test Suite** - As explained in L-1.5, we can create a **Test Suite** under a project.
 A *test suite*, in general, is a collection of test cases.